telerik/winforms-docs/cloud-integration/aws/connect-to-data-in-the-cloud/dynamodb.md

 ````

->note If you do not have a account in Visual Studio please check [Getting Started]({%slug  cloud-services/aws/getting-started%})
+>note If you do not have a AWS account in Visual Studio please check the[Getting Started]({%slug  cloud-services/aws/getting-started%}) article.

 ## Step 3: Create the AWS manager class

-Add a class called AWS_Manager to the example.
-You will use this class to add all functionality for managing the DynomeDB database.
+Add a class called **AWS_Manager** to the example.
+You will use this class to add all functionality for managing the DynamoDB database.
 For now you can create the method that crates the table:

 ````C#